-More than 180 programs offer undergraduate, graduate, doctoral students the opportunity to specialize and refine, practice and perfect their research and practical skills.
+More than 180 programs offer undergraduate, graduate, doctoral students the opportunity to acquire knowledge, specialize and refine, practice and perfect their intellectual and practical skills.

 - The Course Action Form (CAR form) is needed to request approvals for existing courses, or for new courses both at the undergraduate and at the graduate levels.

 - Online Program Change Form (OPC form) is necessary to request changes to existing degree, certificate, or minor programs at all levels.

 - Curricular Area Code Form (CAC form).
 Courses at UWM are organized under curricular areas.
 These are represented by the letters that appear in course numbers.
 The CAC form needs to be processed to create a new curricular area, delete an existing curricular area, or to change an existing curricular area.

 It is a good idea to contact Vice Provost Dev Venugopalan before starting the process to get clarifications on the process, which can save time and effort.

 |A group of faculty gets together to conceptualize a degree program.